grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

     `notifiesListenersThatServerIsUnavailableWhenCannotConnectToItsMonitoringPort: FAILED`

-    because in such case, a lot of information about the Statement that fails is available from the test runner report.
+    because in such a case, a lot of information about the Statement that fails is available from the test runner report.

-3. Using a name that describes a single behavior allows me to find out quickly why the Statement turned false.
-Let's say a Statement is true when I start refactoring, but at one point it turns false and the report in the runner looks like this: `TrySendingHttpRequest: FAILED` -- it only tells me that an attempt was made to send a HTTP request, but, for instance, doesn't tell me whether the object I specified in that Statement is some kind of sender that should try to send this request under some circumstances, or if it is a receiver that should handle such a request properly.
+1. Using a name that describes a single behavior allows me to find out quickly why the Statement turned false.
+Let's say a Statement is true when I start refactoring, but at one point it turns false and the report in the runner looks like this: `TrySendingHttpRequest: FAILED` -- it only tells me that an attempt was made to send an HTTP request, but, for instance, doesn't tell me whether the object I specified in that Statement is some kind of sender that should try to send this request under some circumstances, or if it is a receiver that should handle such a request properly.
 To learn what went wrong, I have to go open the source code of the Statement.
 On the other hand, when I have a Statement named `ShouldRespondWithAnAckWheneverItReceivesAnHttpRequest`, then if it turns false, I know what's broken -- the object no longer responds with an ACK to an HTTP request.
 This may be enough to identify which part of the code is at fault and which of my changes made the Statement false.

-### My favourite convention
+### My favorite convention

 There are many conventions for naming Statements appropriately.
 My favorite is the one [developed by Dan North](https://dannorth.net/introducing-bdd/), where each Statement name begins with the word `Should`.
 So for example, I would name a Statement: